gudwin/botbuilder-formflow/README.md

 - **prompt** string **required** - Message text that will be delivered to a user
 - **items** Object|Callback **required**:
   - key-value object, where key is a text of suggested action and value could be either an array (Waterfall Dialog) either string (dialog id)
   - Callback a function that should return a Promise.
+Session object passed to the callback as an argument.
 To display menu items the promise should be resolved with key-value object (described above)
 - **items_per_message** int - amount of menu items to show per message
 - **prevLabel** string - label for "prev" message
 - **nextLabel** string - label for "next" message